atanisoft/esp_lcd_touch_xpt2046/README.md

 At this time testing is limited to ESP32 and ESP32-S3, other ESP32 variants should work but are not tested.

+## Configuration options

+`Kconfig.projbuild` contains a handful of options to allow customization of the XPT2046 interface:

+* XPT2046_Z_THRESHOLD - This is the minimum ADC threshold to use for detecting touch points.
+* XPT2046_CONVERT_ADC_TO_COORDS - This option enables / disables the conversion of raw ADC values into screen coordinates.
+When disabled it will be necessary to define the `process_coordinates` method in `esp_lcd_touch_config_t`.
+This can be useful for applying calibration or other offsets to adjust the screen coordinates.
+* XPT2046_ENABLE_LOCKING - This option enables / disables the usage of critical sections to protect internal data structures.
+This has been seen to cause conflicts with other components at times.

 ## Example usage

 ### Initialization